Past Life Martyred Saints: Conception

 After Gowns disbanded, Anderson began putting songs together for a solo project.
 She took many attempts to meet with record labels about the possibility of recording an extended play, but received few responses, leading her into a depression.
 However, before she decided to return from West Oakland to her parents' basement in South Dakota, she received a contract offer from indie label Souterrain Transmissions to release a solo album.

 Most of the songs from the record were conceived prior to the dissolving of Gowns.
 The songs "Marked" and "Butterfly Knife" were written while Gowns was still touring and were thus the first to be completed for the album.
 While Buchla was touring with The Mae Shi, Anderson taught herself how to use Pro Tools to record music.
 She recalled being in a "hallucinatory state" when writing "Marked" and completed the recording for it in a single take.
-Her Nordic ancestry inspired the creation of "Grey Ship", and the last song she recorded for the record was "Redstar", which featured vocals from her sister.
+Her Nordic ancestry inspired the creation of "Grey Ship", and the last song she recorded for the record was "Red Star", which featured vocals from her sister.
 Buchla sent Anderson an email following their break-up, encouraging her to release any material she had created.
 The title of the record was derived from Anderson's ex-boyfriend's brother, who jokingly held a belief that he was a martyred saint in a past life.